nRF24/CircuitPython_nRF24L01/docs/network_docs/topology.rst

 .. note::
     Remember that the nRF24L01 only has 6 data pipes for which to receive or transmit.
-    Since only data pipe 0 can be used to transmit, the other other data pipes 1-5 are devoted to receiving transmissions from children.
+    Since only data pipe 0 can be used to transmit, the other other data pipes 1-5 are devoted to receiving transmissions from other network nodes; data pipe 0 also receives multicasted messages about the node's network level).

 Translating Logical to Physical
 -------------------------------